junhuawa/junhuawa.github.io/_posts/linux/2016-09-02-Linux-Use-Notes.md

 problem:

     *.
-Can change text in a copied box? use F2/Enter Key enter text edit mode(dia version 0.97).
+Can change text in a copied box?

+        Use F2/Enter Key enter text edit mode(dia version 0.97).

 ![image](../../images/linux-use-related/Enter-Text-Edit-mode-in-Dia.png)

         Hit Escape/Click outside of editable area leave the Text Edit mode.

- What are the five radio-buttons in the Select menu for?
+#### What are the five radio-buttons in the Select menu for?

 They determine what happens when you drag-select objects.
 Normally (Replace), only the objects included in the drag area end up selected.
 By selecting other choices in the Select radio menu, you can change that behavior:

 Union

     Both the drag-selected objects and the previously selected objects end up selected.

 Intersect

     The only objects that end up selected are those that were already selected and were drag-selected.

 Remove

     Those previously selected objects that are in the drag area become unselected.

 Invert

     The objects in the drag area change selectedness: Unselected objects become selected, selected objects become unselected.
 The objects outside the drag area are not affected.

-These operations correspond to set operations between the previously selected objects and the drag-selected objects.
+**These operations correspond to set operations between the previously selected objects and the drag-selected objects.**

 ### Tool for file compare like beyond compare in windows

     meld

 ### /etc/service

     provide the service port/protocol map currently used in this machine/server.

 ### download rpm packages, not installed